•

 What is Section 89A of the Income Tax Act?

-Introduced in 2021, section 89A is a provision within the Income Tax Act of 1961 initiated to provide tax relief to Indian residents with income arising from foreign retirement accounts.
+Introduced in 2021, Section 89A is a provision within the Income Tax Act of 1961 that was initiated to provide tax relief to Indian residents with income arising from foreign retirement accounts.
 The main aim of Section 89A is to handle the issue of double taxation for NRIs returning to India.
-Generally, India taxes income on an accrual basis, meaning that even if you don't withdraw money from your foreign retirement account yet, the income earned within that account will still be subject to taxation in India.
+Generally, India taxes income on an accrual basis, meaning that even if you have not withdrawn money from your foreign retirement account yet, the income earned within that account will still be subject to taxation in India.

 For example, an individual worked with a company in the USA for nearly 20 years.
 He was an NRI till the financial year 2021-2022.
 He started investing in a retirement benefits account in the USA while he was an NRI.
 In FY 2022-2023, he came back to India and became a resident Indian for FY 2022-2023.

 Since he was an NRI, the income accrued in his retirement benefits account for up to FY 2021-2022 was not liable to any taxes.
 However, for FY 2022-2023, he is considered an Indian resident; therefore, the accruals in the retirement benefits accounts in the USA will be subject to taxation in India, like dividends, interest, and capital gains.
-On the contrary, income from the retirement benefits account will be taxed in the USA as well on a receipt basis (year of receipt).
+On the contrary, income from the retirement benefits account will be taxed in the USA as well, on a receipt basis (i.e., the year of receipt).

-Given that no tax has been paid in the USA for the financial year 2021-2022 (from January to March), he doesn't have the option to claim a foreign tax credit against his Indian tax liability in FY 2021-2022.
+Given that no tax was paid in the USA for the financial year 2021-2022 (from January to March), he doesn't have the option to claim a foreign tax credit against his Indian tax liability for FY 2021-2022.
 According to Section 89A, the income earned from an account that is opened in a foreign country will not be liable to taxes based on accrued income.
 The foreign country will be responsible for taxing his income at the time of withdrawal.
-The change is effective from 1st April 2021, and will be applicable from the Assessment Year (AY) 2021-2022 and the upcoming assessment years.
+The change is effective from April 1, 2021, and will be applicable from the Assessment Year (AY) 2021-2022 and subsequent assessment years.

 As per Section 89A, the Central Government verifies how and in which year a specified individual's income from a specified account will be taxed.
 Specified person means a resident who opened a designated account in a recognized country while being a resident of that country and an NRI.